processfeedback/docs.processfeedback.org/writing-process-reflection-prompts.md

 # Prompts for Discussing the Writing Process
 Whether you are a teacher working with a student or a student reflecting on your own, the prompts below invite you to explore or discuss a writing process.
-They are designed to help you identify patterns in the writing process.
+They are designed to help you identify patterns in a writing process report.

 > “We do not learn from experience, we learn from reflecting on experience.” ― John Dewey